reactjs/react.dev/content/tutorial/tutorial.md

 ## Before We Start the Tutorial {#before-we-start-the-tutorial}

-We will build a small game during this tutorial. **You might be tempted to skip it because you're not building games -- but give it a chance.** The techniques you'll learn in the tutorial are fundamental to building any React app, and mastering it will give you a deep understanding of React.
+We will build a small game during this tutorial. **You might be tempted to skip it because you're not building games -- but give it a chance.** The techniques you'll learn in the tutorial are fundamental to building any React app, and mastering them will give you a deep understanding of React.

 >Tip
 >